 Pricing

-The SRA obliges us to display on our website details about costs of bringing or defending claims in the Employment Tribunal, either a claim for unfair dismissal or wrongful dismissal (breach of contract).
+The SRA obliges us to display on our website details about costs of bringing or defending claims in the employment tribunal, either a claim for unfair dismissal or wrongful dismissal (breach of contract).

-Unfortunately, Employment Tribunal claims are not a ‘one size fits all’ as the amount of time and cost will depend on so many different factors.
+Unfortunately, employment tribunal claims are not a ‘one size fits all’ as the amount of time and cost will depend on so many different factors.

 However, what we set out below is based on our combined 90 years’ employment law experience in our team and based on the hundreds of employment tribunal claims we have brought or defended on behalf of clients.
 Given the backlog in the tribunal process it is also impossible at the current time to give timescales for when each aspect of the process will take place as this will depend on complexity, the number of days of hearing and which tribunal.